martina-boscolo/fitness-tracker-webapp/README.md

 with the aim of helping and bringing closer to this world the novices.

 In particular, our Web Application is divided in 6 main parts:

-- User Management: *Users can register, login and visualize/modify his personal information.*
+- **User Management:** Users can register, login and visualize/modify his personal information.
-- Statistics Management: *Userâ€™s Collected data are used to generate an overview of their progress in both Gym and Diet areas.*
+- **Statistics Management:** User’s Collected data are used to generate an overview of their progress in both Gym and Diet areas.
-- Social Network Management: *User can make a post, made of text and eventually an image, expressing his gym progress, his current diet or anything else he want.
+- **Social Network Management:** User can make a post, made of text and eventually an image, expressing his gym progress, his current diet or anything else he want.
 User can also like and comment other users post.
-An home page will show all the posts with related likes and comments.*
+An home page will show all the posts with related likes and comments.
-- Diets Management: *Users can view their diet plans or add multiple ones ensuring the possibility of keeping track of what you have to eat each day.*
+- **Diets Management:** Users can view their diet plans or add multiple ones ensuring the possibility of keeping track of what you have to eat each day.
-- Meals Management: *Users can view what they ate, can register their meals and can register new foods.*
+- **Meals Management:** Users can view what they ate, can register their meals and can register new foods.
-- Exercises Management: *Users can see their exercise plans or add their own exercise plans , modify them or remove them.*
+- **Exercises Management:** Users can see their exercise plans or add their own exercise plans , modify them or remove them.

+## Instructions
+There is an [Instruction file](INSTRUCTIONS.md) that explain the process we used to create the docker and run the application.

 ## Contributors
 - Alessio Cocco